meyercm/flub/README.md

     end
     ```

-  2. Ensure channels is started before your application:
+  2. Ensure Flub is started before your application:

     ```elixir
     def application do